learn-academy-2023-hotel/treasurehunt-EWinkeljohn/README.md

 ### 📚 User Stories

 - As a user, I can see a page with a three by three grid board game with a question mark in each square.
+    - branch: game-board
+    - mapped over array using state to dynamically render a 3x3 grid
+    - styled the board and square
+    - passed state value (question marks) to each square
 - As a user, when I click on one of the question marks, an alert appears with the index position of that question mark in the array.
 - As a user, when I click on one of the question marks, a tree emoji appears instead of the alert.
 - As a user, if I select the winning square, the question mark will become a treasure emoji.
 If I select the losing square, the question mark will become a bomb emoji.